Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 Associate degree graduates from substance abuse counseling programs are credentialed at a level that gives them the same scope of practice as anyone coming from an undergraduate certificate program.

-Employers value the extra education in both addiction therapy and in general liberal arts that you will have built with an associate degree.
-Added abilities in communication, deeper insight into addiction processes, and greater familiarity with social services and treatment resources all work in your favor.
+Out in the workforce, though, there are any number of advantages to having a degree behind your name.
+Employers value the extra education in both addiction therapy and in general liberal arts that you will have built with an associate’s degree.
+Added communication skills, deeper insight into addiction processes, and greater familiarity with social services and treatment resources all work in your favor.

 That can drop you into jobs like: